sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 Note that while dot notation always uses a literal property name as its key, bracket notation allows the key to be any expression that evaluates to a string, including variables and function calls.

-### 192. Explain Object.keys, Object.values and Object.Entries function ?
+### Question 192.
+Explain Object.keys, Object.values and Object.Entries function ?

 `Object.keys`, `Object.values`, and `Object.entries` are built-in functions in JavaScript that operate on objects.